 Problems with identity theory – If mental states are brain states, then things without brains (aliens, robots) couldn’t feel, for example, pain or joy.
 But couldn’t robots without brains feel pain if they were wired to feel pain?
 This thinking leads to another theory:

 3) Functionalism – mental states (like pain) are equivalent to whatever physical system (cells, wires, chips, etc.) serves the function of creating experiences.
 For us, pain is neurons firing to link input with output, for aliens or robots, this might have to do with different biological or mechanical wiring.
 So functionalism is an advanced theoretical version of mind-brain identity to account for robots, aliens, etc.

 Problem with functionalism – Wires or chips can’t be the basis of consciousness, and robots without brains wouldn’t be conscious even if they acted conscious.

 Basic objections to any materialist theory of mind

 Having subjective experiences is the “what it is like” to have a mind.
 But how does a brain state equal a taste, feel or smell?
 [Philosophers refer to these states as “qualia.”]
 The idea is that neuron firings are objective while brain states are subjective.
 This is the biggest problem for materialistic theories of mind.

-So perhaps we shouldn’t draw any conclusions about the philosophy of mind and the mind-body problem, since there is so much we don’t know about neurophysiology.
-Yet we are learning all the time and most neurobiologists think the brain will eventually be explained in full.
+So perhaps we shouldn’t draw any conclusions about the philosophy of mind and the mind-body problem since there is so much we don’t know about neurophysiology.
+Yet we are learning all the time and most neurobiologists think the brain will eventually be fully explained.
 For the moment though, we might take Wittgenstein’s advice: What we cannot speak of we must pass over in silence.